How Romanian workhorses reach the dinner plate

 That compares with 1-2 percent of GDP in France and Germany and 2-4 percent in other former communist members of the European Union

-CarmOlimp executive director Paul Soneriu, whose parents founded the company in 1993, said it produced about 60 metric tons (66.139 tons) of horsemeat last year, less than 1 percent of turnover.
+CarmOlimp executive director Paul Soneriu, whose parents founded the company in 1993, said it produced about 60 tonnes of horsemeat last year, less than 1 percent of turnover.
 Most of its business is pork products.

 "In Romania, the horse is not a noble animal like in England; it is just an animal for work," he said.
 "When it becomes a burden for the villager because of its age or lack of feed, the Romanian peasant tries to make some money out of it."